gawadx1/100-days-building-ai-products/README.md

 ---

-### Day 5 — أول استخدام لـ OpenAI API
+### Day 5 — First OpenAI API Call

-اشترك في OpenAI، خذ API Key، وابنِ أول script يكلّم GPT من Python.
+Sign up for OpenAI, get your API Key, and build your first Python script that talks to GPT.

 **`API`**